 From September 2020, Relationships and Sex Education (RSE), along with Health Education, will be statutory, and form part of the National Curriculum.
 In line with these changes the Jigsaw program we use has been updated to include the statutory RSHE (Relationships Education, Sex Education and Health Education) which we would like to use.
 However this means we need to review our RSE curriculum and policy.

-Your views are very important to us and we will let you know the outcome of the process in the new year.
+Your views were very important to us and we will let you know the outcome of the process as soon as we can.
 Please note the consultation does not mean we can change curriculum content as school is legally required to teacher the National Curriculum, however the right to withdraw from SOME lessons is explained in the leaflet which accompanies this letter and the policy.

 Once we have considered all the feedback, the draft policy PHSE & RSE Policy and proposed curriculum will be shared on the website.

-I hope this letter and attached information helps alleviate any worries you may have.
+I hope the attached information helps alleviate any worries you may have.
 If you have any queries or concerns regarding the consultation process, please do not hesitate to contact us in school.